ELiTLtd/hack-week-generator/README.md

 ## Infrastructure

-We use [aws-copilot](https://github.com/aws/copilot-cli) to manage infrastructure for running `voila-api`.
+We use [aws-copilot](https://github.com/aws/copilot-cli) to manage infrastructure for running `hack-week-generator-api`.
 By convention it is running on [AWS Fargate](https://aws.amazon.com/fargate/) via [AWS ECS](https://aws.amazon.com/ecs/).